omniscale/imposm3/docs/index.rst

 --------

 Custom database schemas
-  It creates tables for different data types.
-This allows easier styling and better performance for rendering in WMS or tile services.
+  It creates separate tables for different feature types.
+This allows easier styling and better performance for rendering in tile or WMS services.

 Multiple CPU/core support
   Imposm is parallel from the ground up.
 It distributes parsing and processing to multiple CPUs/cores.